johsteffens/About-Me/README.md

 **A: I have none (yet).
 At best I have a preliminary remedy but it might not work for everyone.**

 **Q:** What is your remedy? <br>
-**A: Publish everything you develop under your name but don't patent it.
+**A: Publish everything you develop under your name; but don't patent it.
 If you want to do extra good, issue a permissive license with it.
-By publishing, you declare those parts, which represent an invention, as prior art and can also defend it gainst those who copy your ideas but claim them as their own.
-No one else should be able to patent your invention.
-At least not in jurisdictions that deserve my respect.
+By publishing, you turn your invention into prior art.
+You have a defense gainst those, who claim your idears afterwards as their own.
+No one should be able to patent your invention without your permission.
+(At least not in jurisdictions that deserve my respect.)
 At the same time you leave room to breathe to those, who value your approach and want to adapt, integrate or improve on it.**

 **Q:** Why might that not work out for everyone? <br>
-**A: Hard work, from which others benefit, deserves remuneration.
-Many inventors depend on it and need guarantees.
+**A: Hard work deserves remuneration.
+Many inventors need guarantees that they can turn teir efforts into profit.
 Publishing without patenting is rather a leap of faith.
 You do something good and hope that you'll be rewarded somehow but also accept that it might never happen.
 At least not in the way you expect, deserve or need.
-Many cannot afford living up to this principle, even if they'd prefer to.**
+Many cannot afford living up to this principle, although they might agree that it is a valiant one.**

 **Q:** Some countries allow software patents.
 Should they better abolish it? <br>
 **A: No. There are legitimate claims depending on the existing systems remaining in place.
 The system needs a change, but it must be a gradual one.**

 **Q:** Some countries withstand industrial pressure to allow software patents.
 Should they relent? <br>
 **A: Emphatically no!
-Pressure is healthy when it is channeled into efforts of developing a better solution for everyone.
-I maintain hope that we arrive there, eventually.**
+Pressure is healthy when it is channeled into efforts for better solutions.
+I maintain hope that arrive at a good one, eventually.**

 **Q:** From where do you think might a better solution arise. <br>
 **A: The free software movement has brought up many excellent ideas.
 The missing step is finding a grand unified theory combining freedom and protection.**